Skip to main content

 How Do Lifestyle Choices Affect Hormone Levels?

 The connection is direct and measurable.
-For instance, achieved through caloric restriction has been shown to reduce levels of circulating estrogens and androgens.
+For instance, weight loss achieved through caloric restriction has been shown to reduce levels of circulating estrogens and androgens.
 This is significant because excess adipose tissue can contribute to hormonal imbalances.
 Similarly, regular exposure to sunlight to support Vitamin D synthesis can be beneficial, as low Vitamin D levels have been linked to lower testosterone.

 These are not abstract concepts; they are physiological realities.
 Your daily habits are continuously shaping the lab values that we monitor to guide your therapy.
 Understanding this empowers you to become a partner in your own protocol, using lifestyle to create a more favorable internal environment for the therapy to succeed.